 The grading scale will be the standard grading scale.
-90 & above A, 80 & above B, etc. The letter grade will never be curved to give a lower letter grade than the standard.
+90 % & above A, 80 % & above B, etc. The letter grade will never be curved to give a lower letter grade than the standard.
 I do sometimes stretch the lower limits (below C) to your advantage.

-Some Useful Information: Chemistry is not some far away, antiseptic, horrible, technological monstrosity of the 21st century and chemicals are not some maiming, toxic substance from which we all have to keep a distance.
-Modern society would not be possible without chemistry.
+Some Useful Information: Chemistry is not some far away, antiseptic, horrible, technological monstrosity of the 21st century and chemicals are not some maining, toxic substance from which we all have to keep a Modern society would not be possible without chemistry.
 Chemistry gives us all pharmaceuticals, all synthetic materials (polyester, nylon, plastics, teflon, stryrofoam, perfumes, rubber, nutrasweet), batteries, the ink in your pen, liquid crystals in your LCD watches & in your flat panel TVs.
 Chemicals also makes up the bodies of all living organisms.
 Everything that you eat are chemicals.
 Chemicals are everywhere!

 Chemistry 101 is the first semester of a two semester sequence of General Chemistry lecture.
 We will cover about half the chapters in the text this semester.
 Do not get too cocky from having done well in your high school science classes to think that you will do well on this course by just being smart.
 Do not think that just because the class's name says "...Chemistry" that the class automatically will be too boring, too scary, too hard, too much like your high school chemistry class for you to enjoy and do well.
 Think to yourself: [I think I'll really work on this course and maybe I'll actually (gasp #1) get an A on the class and/or (gasp #2) enjoy the class.]
 Choose whichever gasp you like better:) Just keep in mind that no matter how smart you are, you will not do well on this course without a lot of hard work.
 In fact just by trying, you can pull yourself up half a letter grade.
-Conversely if you do not try (don't show up to class, don't do homework, don't participate in Blackboard discussion), you will lower your grade by half a letter grade.
+Conversely if you do not try you will lower your final letter grade by almost half a letter. [don't show up to class (lose 15 pts), don't do homework (lose 10 pts), don't participate in Blackboard discussion (lose 10 pts) - total 35 / 820 pts = over 4 % pts, ex:76% (C) vs 80% (B) final percentage points]